 These days, it seems brand-new ingredients pop up by the minute—all promising to give you shinier hair, softer ends, and a healthier scalp.
 Remember when beauty lovers everywhere could be found running to their local Trader Joe’s to stock up on coconut oil by the boatload?
 Then came argan oil, and everywhere you turned, there was another product infused with the buzzy ingredient.
 But no matter how many new discoveries hit the beauty industry, we can’t not look into an ingredient that promises softer, longer, stronger hair.

-The latest ingredient to land on our radar is none other than marula oil.
+One of the latest ingredients to land on our radar is marula oil.
 With the rise of its popularity, chances are you’ve already run into some marula-infused products on your last trip to Sephora.
 But how much do you really know about the trendy ingredient?
-Allow us to give you a crash course.
+Allow us—and experts Gretchen Friese, Lindsey Gess, and Cybele Fishman—to give you a crash course.

 What Is Marula Oil?

 Marula oil is an oil extracted both from the kernels and the nuts of the marula fruit tree, which is native to parts of southern Africa.

 - Main benefits: Strengthens hair, enhances shine, and fights frizz

 - Who should use it: Those with dry, damaged hair and/or an irritated scalp

 - How often can you use it: Daily, or as often as needed

 - Works well with: Other essential oils